fossas/fossa-cli-training/README.md

 This training material is provided under the MIT License.
 See LICENSE file for details.

 **Remember:** This is for training purposes only.
-Never use these vulnerable packages in production!!
+Never use these vulnerable packages in production!

 ---